Helping divers make informed choices about training, skills, safety, and gear.

 Last updated: July 2025

 Not really.
-It’s an advanced dive computer designed for divers who want full control, customization, and long-term growth.
+It is an advanced dive computer designed for divers who want full control, customization, and long term growth.
 Beginners might be overwhelmed by the options, but confident divers who plan to keep diving seriously will appreciate its power and reliability.

 Yes.
 It supports open circuit recreational, nitrox, and technical dive modes including trimix.
-You can grow into it as your diving evolves, which is one reason it’s popular with serious divers at all levels.
+You can grow into it as your diving evolves, which is one reason it is popular with serious divers at all levels.

 Extremely.
-I’ve never had a single signal drop, even when the transmitter was behind my backplate or partially obstructed.
-Shearwater’s wireless integration has proven rock solid across dozens of dives.
+I have not had a single signal drop, even when the transmitter was behind my backplate or partially obstructed.
+Shearwater wireless integration has been rock solid across dozens of dives.

-The Perdix 2 AI uses a user-replaceable AA battery, which I actually prefer.
-Battery life is excellent I get 30 to 40 hours per battery when using high end lithium brand batteries, and I don’t need to worry about proprietary chargers or cables failing during a trip.
+The Perdix 2 AI uses a user replaceable AA battery, which I prefer.
+Battery life is excellent.
+I get 30 to 40 hours per battery with high end lithium cells, and I do not need to worry about proprietary chargers or cables failing during a trip.

 For divers who plan to keep diving regularly, yes.
-It’s not cheap, but it’s reliable, rugged, and you won’t outgrow it.
-If you value trust and clarity underwater, it’s worth every dollar over flashier or less proven alternatives.
+It is not cheap, but it is reliable, rugged, and you will not outgrow it.
+If you value trust and clarity underwater, it is worth the money over flashier or less proven alternatives.

 Pros & Cons